hatonthecat/Solar-Kernel/README.md

 Organization: Fac.
 Wiskunde & Informatica, Vrije Universiteit, Amsterdam

-"Are we reaching a situation where another critical industry, free software, that had been totally dominated by the U.S. is being taken over by the foreign competition?
+Are we reaching a situation where another critical industry, free software, that had been totally dominated by the U.S. is being taken over by the foreign competition?
 Will we soon see President Bush coming to Europe with Richard Stallman and Rick Rashid in tow, demanding that Europe import more American free software?"

-"Are we reaching a situation where another critical industry, free hardware, that had been totally dominated by the U.S. is being taken over by the foreign competition?
-Will we soon see President Biden coming to Europe with Jensen Huang and Sam Altman in tow, demanding that Europe import more American AI hardware?"
+Are we reaching a situation where another critical industry, free hardware, that had been totally dominated by the U.S. is being taken over by the foreign competition?
+Will we soon see President Biden coming to Europe with Jensen Huang and Sam Altman in tow, demanding that Europe import more American AI hardware?

 ----
 ![image](https://github.com/hatonthecat/Solar-Kernel/assets/76194453/acc6e727-b04d-4941-a168-79f446870c09)